-One of the most common questions I get is whether or not research is required to get into medical school.
+One of the most common questions I get is whether or not research experience is required to get into medical school.

-Many students go into research with the assumption that they need to publish.
-They need to get into a journal to prove that they’ve done research.
+Many students go into research with the assumption that they need to publish research in order to get into medical school.
+They think they need to get into a journal to prove that they’ve done research.
 And that’s just not the case.

-It’s hard to start a research project and then have the data published in a journal.
-You actually have to write it, submit it, and have have it accepted for publication.
-This is not necessary to prove that you’ve done research.
+It’s hard to start a research project and get the data published in a journal.
+You actually have to write it, submit it, and have it accepted for publication.
+This is not necessary to prove that you’ve done research as a premed.
 You just need to get involved to see if you like it.
 Go to a primary investigator in a research study.
 Go to your school or the hospital.There's no need to have your own research published as a premed in order to get into medical school.
 Just get involved in research to see if you like it.Click To Tweet

-[02:27] The Goal of Research
+[02:27] The Goal of Research for Premeds

 You can do clinical research and be around patients.
-You can do research outside of medicine and it’s still considered research.
+You can do research outside of medicine, and it’s still considered research.

-[03:58] Research Doesn’t Have to Be Medical
+[03:58] Your Research Doesn’t Have to Be Medical

-So as you’re thinking about what you need to accomplish as far as extracurriculars, you need to line up things in order of importance.
+As you’re thinking about what you need to accomplish as far as extracurriculars, you need to line up things in order of importance.
 Grades and MCAT score are important.
 Those always come first.

 Outside of that, you need to look at clinical experience where you’re actually around patients.
 You also need to look at shadowing.
 You need to prove to the admissions committee that you understand what medicine is like.

-Listen to Other Shows
+Listen to Other Episodes